 Customers can run Kubernetes on the Dell Technologies Cloud Platform within vSphere 7.0 within 30 days of vSphere 7.0’s general availability.
 Subscription pricing is available for the cloud platform systems.

-Virtualisation and containerisation
+Virtualization and containerisation

 With containerisation, a controlling software entity provides the operating system and its facilities while applications are built as a set of microservices running in containers.
-These containers use the single set of operating system facilities and so virtualise the server more efficiently, by not duplicating the operating system instances.
+These containers use the single set of operating system facilities and so virtualize the server more efficiently, by not duplicating the operating system instances.

 The containers are scheduled to run via an orchestration service and Google’s Kubernetes (K8s) is becoming the dominant orchestrator.